go101/ebooktool/README.md

 * an azw3 file.
 * a docx file

-Currently,
-* the markdown files are sorted by alphabetical order.
+Currently, the markdown files are sorted by alphabetical order.
-* images are not handled.

 One or more `.ini` file is needed to setup the conversion arguments.
 Run `ebooktool xxx.ini yyy.ini` to build ebooks.